AmaiKinono/puni/README.md

 keybinding design is the killer feature of Lispy.

-Lispy also offers much more commands than ParEdit, focusing on faster move, inline help, code evaluation, semantic transformation of Lisp code, etc. These features are implemented for Python, Julia, and several Lisp dialects.
+Lispy also offers much more commands than ParEdit, focusing on faster move, inline help, code evaluation, semantic transformation of Lisp code, etc. All or part of these features are implemented for Python, Julia, and several Lisp dialects.

 ### Smartparens